Hunter.io vs Lusha

 • Do you need basic outreach automation, or AI that understands the full context behind your deals?

 Hunter.io is built for teams that find email addresses and send cold email.
-Its 150 million professional email addresses, all sourced from the public web with clickable source URLs, make it transparent about where contact data comes from.
+Its 100M+ public professional email addresses, all sourced from the public web with clickable source URLs, make it transparent about where contact data comes from.
 The built-in Sequences tool handles automated follow-ups, and the Discover database adds company-level prospecting.
-However, Hunter has no phone number data, its outreach is email-only, and its ~25-person team limits how fast the platform can expand.
+Hunter is GDPR and CCPA compliant, but holds no SOC 2, ISO 27001, or ISO 27701 certifications, and its outreach is limited to email only.

 Lusha adds phone numbers to the equation.
-With 280M+ verified contacts, 280M+ direct dials, and 152M+ emails, Lusha serves sales teams that need to call prospects, not just email them.
+With 280M+ contacts, 280M+ direct dials, and 152M+ emails, Lusha serves sales teams that need to call prospects, not just email them.
 Its Chrome Extension reveals contact details on LinkedIn without leaving the page, and buying signals powered by Bombora intent data help teams time their outreach.
-Lusha's compliance certifications (ISO 27001, ISO 27701, SOC 2 Type II, and more) make it a strong choice for EMEA-focused teams.
-But Lusha's outreach tool (Engage) is email-only, its CRM integrations are unidirectional, and phone reveals cost 5 credits each, which adds up quickly.
+Lusha's compliance certifications, including ISO 27001, ISO 27701, SOC 2 Type II, and six others through its Trust Center, make it a strong choice for EMEA-focused teams.
+Lusha's outreach tool (Engage) is email-only, its CRM integrations push data one direction only, and phone reveals cost 5 credits each, which escalates quickly for high-volume calling teams.

 Both platforms solve a real problem: getting accurate contact information for outreach.
 But contact data is only one piece of a go-to-market strategy.
 When your team needs to understand the full context behind your accounts and act on signals across every channel, a broader platform becomes necessary.

-ZoomInfo is an AI-powered go-to-market platform built on the largest B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
-That data fuels ZoomInfo's GTM Context Graph, which processes 1.5B+ data points daily by combining ZoomInfo's B2B data with your CRM records, conversation transcripts, and behavioral signals to map the full context of your accounts.
-That context lets AI show not just what happened, but why it happened and which actions to take next.
-Your team can work from the GTM Workspace, run plays from GTM Studio, or power their own tools through APIs and MCP in any front-end.
+ZoomInfo is an all-in-one AI GTM Platform built on the largest B2B data foundation: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business email addresses.
+That data fuels the GTM Context Graph, which processes 1.5B+ data points daily by combining ZoomInfo's B2B data with your CRM records, conversation transcripts, and behavioral signals to map the full context of your accounts.
+Your team can work from GTM Workspace for sellers, GTM Studio for marketers and RevOps, or power their own tools through Enterprise APIs and ZoomInfo MCP in any front-end.

 If your team has outgrown contact lookup and needs a platform where data, intelligence, and execution work together, see how ZoomInfo works.